ThreeSixtyGiving/standard/documentation/identifiers.md

 In these cases, it's important to know which identifier to pick so that users of data have the best possible chance of understanding that two grants have been made to the same organisation.

-[org-id.guide](http://org-id.guide) ranks identifier lists by relevance and quality to help you pick the best identifier.
+[org-id.guide](http://org-id.guide) ranks identifier lists by relevance and quality to help you pick the best identifier, based on what you have available.

 ```eval_rst